 The Solar Dream Lies on the Rooftop

-For large scale deployment of rooftop solar PV, even after having various central and state government schemes, many challenges still exist on the policy, technology, and the consumer awareness fronts.
+For large scale deployment of rooftop solar projects, even after having various central and state government schemes, many challenges still exist on the policy, financing, and the consumer awareness fronts.
 These include regulations for metering arrangements, technical standards/rules for grid interconnection, tariff determination and accounting, monitoring, control and verification, and financing schemes, etc.

-The deployment of rooftop SPV can be accelerated further if:
+The deployment of rooftop solar systems can be accelerated further if:

-- Easy finance schemes are available for procurement of SPV systems through banks or other modes like BOO (Build-Own-Operate).
+- Large finance schemes are available for procurement of solar systems through banks or other financial institutions.

 - Consumers are fully aware of the service levels and actual economic benefits.

-- Well established solar service networks exist just like those for other high-end commodities.
-Reach out to CleanMax which is the leading rooftop solar company for simplified solar power solutions.
+- Well established solar service networks exist for Operation and Maintenance activities just like those for other high-end commodities.
+Reach out to leading rooftop solar company CleanMax for simplified solar power solutions.

 The way ahead

-To understand how rooftop solar panels can add value to your organisation and the various simple financing schemes offered, visit www.cleanmax.com.
+To understand how rooftop solar plants can add value to your organisation and the various simple financing schemes offered, you can Contact Us.